Last updated on January 30, 2024

 Sidisi, Undead Vizier | Illustration by Min Yum

 Throughout Magic’s history, keywords and mechanics will appear in a set and then fade away for a few years.
-With the release of Crimson Vow we’re seeing the return of a mechanic only previously seen in 2015’s Dragons of Tarkir set: exploit.
+In Crimson Vow we saw the main-set return of a mechanic originally seen in 2015’s Dragons of Tarkir set, and it's come up on rare occasions since: exploit.

 But what is this mechanic, and how does it work?
 Let’s talk about that.